We have been looking at holiness for some time now on Exegesis.

 Now you are wondering, does it really matter if you are unable to articulate in clear terms what holiness is?

-The Apostle John wrote his first epistle majorly to put true meanings to words that have lost their connotations just few decades after the death of Jesus.
-Words such as ‘’walking in the light’’ , ‘’abiding in him’’ , ‘’having eternal life’’, and so on were top of the list of his mission of setting meanings right.
+The Apostle John wrote his first epistle majorly to put true meanings to words that have lost their connotations just a few decades after the death of Jesus.
+Words such as ‘’walking in the light’’, ‘’abiding in him’’, ‘’having eternal life’’, and so on were top of the list of his mission of setting meanings right.

 Is holiness simply defined as avoiding sin?

 Well, there are two issues with this.
-We are ministers of the New Covenant (2 Corinthians 3:6) and we must view these scriptures in that light.
+We are ministers of the new covenant (2 corinthians 3:6) and we must view these scriptures in that light.
 We would blog about this in the future as you stay tuned.
-The second issue is how do we then define something by simply restricting its definition to the avoidance of what messed it up?
+The second issue is how do we then define something by simply restricting its definition to the avoidance of what messes it up?
 My knowledge of what messes it up still does not guarantee that I know what is.

-For example, If I pour a red paint on a white wall.
+For example, If I put a red paint on a white wall.
 The white wall becomes a different colour and it is messed up.
-Do we then define ‘’whiteness’’ as the absence of a ‘’red colour’’?
+Do we then define ‘’whiteness’’ as the absence of a ‘’red colour’?
 You bet not!

 Then what is holiness?
 Let us go!